About the Addison

 The Addison is committed to serving the public through free admission and an education outreach program that reaches diverse audiences, including teachers, students from pre-kindergarten through grade 12, and adults.
 All Addison education programs are offered free of charge.
 The Addison’s Museum Learning Center, in the new Sidney R. Knafel Wing, offers a flexible classroom and exhibition space that makes the entire collection accessible for programs tailored to the specific interests of individual groups.
 In addition to classes in art and art history, the Addison’s collection lends itself to use by history, math, and science classes.

-The Addison is located on the campus of Phillips Academy in Andover, Massachusetts, just 30 minutes north of Boston.
+The Addison, which is free and open to the public, is located in a stand-alone building on the campus of Phillips Academy at the corner of Main Street and Chapel Avenue in Andover, Massachusetts, just 30 minutes north of Boston.
 Plan your visit.